 Continue reading “African Civet”

-The White-Naped Crane (Antigone vipio) is a large wetlands bird.
+The White-Naped Crane (Antigone vipio) is a large wetlands bird in the Gruidae family.

 The White-Naped Crane has a grey and white striped neck, and a red face patch.
 It has a white nape (back of the neck).
 It has pinkish legs.